Swiss roll

-A Swiss roll, jelly roll (United States), roll cake, cream roll, roulade, Swiss log or swiss cake is a type of rolled sponge cake filled with whipped cream, jam, icing, or any type of filling.
-The origins of the term are unclear; in spite of the name "Swiss roll", the cake is believed to have originated elsewhere in Central Europe, possibly Austria or Slovenia.
-It appears to have been invented in the nineteenth century, as were Battenberg cake, doughnuts, and Victoria sponge.
-In the U.S., commercial snack-sized versions of the cake are sold with the brand names Ho Hos, Yodels, Swiss Cake Rolls, and others.
+A Swiss roll, jelly roll (United States), roll cake (West Asia), cream roll (South Asia), roulade (France, Switzerland and Denmark), rullekake (Norway), rulltårta (Sweden), kääretortu (Finland), gâteau roulé (France), swiss cake, mini rolls, jam roll or sponge roll (Australia), is a type of rolled sweet roulade.
+Sponge cake is filled with either whipped cream, fruit preserves, icing, or any type of sweet filling and then rolled.
+The origins of the term is unclear; in spite of the name "Swiss roll", the cake is believed to have originated elsewhere in Central Europe, possibly Austria It appears to have been invented in the nineteenth century, as were Battenberg cake, doughnuts, and Victoria sponge.
 A type of roll cake called Yule log is traditionally served at Christmas.

 The spiral shape of the Swiss roll has inspired usage as a descriptive term in other fields, such as the jelly roll fold, a protein fold, the "Swiss roll" metamaterial in optics, and the term jelly roll in science, quilting and other fields.